oVirt/ovirt-site/source/feature/spice-proxy.html.md

       engine-config -s SpiceProxyDefault=""

-If the proxy is set, it will be filled into the Proxy property of the SPICE client by WebAdmin/UserPortal.
+If the proxy is set, it will be by default filled into the Proxy property of the SPICE client by WebAdmin/UserPortal.
 If the proxy is not set, nothing is filled into this property.

+#### Frontend

+In User Portal/Web Admin SPICE proxy can be disabled / enabled per VM using the console options popup dialog and this setting will be stored in the local storage (or cookie).
+The specific behavior:

+*   If the SPICE proxy is globally configured using the engine-config tool (described above), than:
+    -   an enabled checkbox with label "Enable SPICE Proxy" will be present
+    -   it is by default checked
+    -   if checked, the SPICE proxy will be used
+    -   if unchecked checked, the global SPICE proxy configuration will be ignored and the VM will connect directly to the guest
+*   If SPICE proxy is not set globally, than:
+    -   a disabled and unchecked checkbox will be present with label "Enable SPICE Proxy"
+    -   it will have a title: "no SPICE proxy defined on system level"
+    -   the SPICE will connect directly to the guest

 <Category:Feature> <Category:SPICE>